What I Miss About Pandemic Life

-With the WHO declaring that Covid is no longer a global emergency, we've quickly been pushed back to life as it was before the pandemic, with barely a thought given to what life was like for a good few years.
+With the WHO declaring that Covid is no longer a global emergency, we’ve quickly been pushed back to life as it was before the pandemic, with barely a thought given to what things were like for a few years.

 Life was in no way a fun jaunty romp, but when I look back I find myself amazed at how we acted back then – and how in some ways we’ve went back.